New data protection law and CCTV

 Breaching data protection laws can be very bad for business.
 Fines are bad enough, but losing the trust of customers and bad publicity can have long-term repercussions.

 Yet it’s surprising how many firms fit CCTV equipment in Bristol and the surrounding area, unaware that they could be perilously close to breaking the law.

 The personal information covered by the word “data” in legislation is not just names and addresses, it’s images too – the sort of pictures and videos recorded by CCTV equipment every day.

 Many companies are already grappling with the complexities of the current Data Protection Act and how it will affect security surveillance on site.

 But life is about to get even more complicated.
 Because in May 2018, the EU General Data Protection Regulation comes into force.
-Don’t stop reading because you see EU and think that Brexit makes you immune from the GDPR.
-It’s a global law impacting on any business that holds personal data on EU citizens.
+Don’t stop reading because you see the EU and think that Brexit makes you immune from the GDPR.
+It’s a global law impacting any business that holds personal data on EU citizens.
 So, there aren’t going to be many companies in the Bristol area that doesn’t include.

 The GDPR is designed to give the general public far better protection and strong rights to dictate how their personal information is collected, used and held.
 It also covers the issue of under what circumstances data can be transferred and shared.
 Plus, how and when it should be disposed of.